What is Molecular Biology (With +35 Molecular Biology Experiments by PraxiLabs)

 The science of molecular biology provides data that supports the evolution theory.
 In particular, the DNA universality and the genetic code near universality for proteins show that all the living organisms once shared a common ancestor.
 DNA also provides clues and data about how evolution may have happened.
 The process of gene duplications allows one copy to undergo mutational events without harming an organism, as one copy continues to produce functional protein.

-DNA sequences have also shed light on some mechanisms of evolution .
+DNA sequences have also shed light on some of mechanism of Molecular biology and evolution .
 In general, the similarity of DNA sequence between groups of organisms shows their relatedness.

 What’s “Nature Structural & Molecular Biology”?